Arcitec/discord-flatpak-rpc-bridge/README.md

 - [Vesktop](https://github.com/Vencord/Vesktop) Native.
 - [arRPC](https://github.com/OpenAsar/arrpc) Native (and all other alternative Discord clients based on arRPC).
+- Any other third-party clients that use the standard Discord RPC socket path.
 - Ensure that Discord RPC is enabled in your client.
 The official client always provides it, whereas Vesktop for example has it under "Vesktop Settings: Enable Rich Presence via arRPC".